CHICAGO -- While the 2020 season is on hold, fans still have plenty of opportunities to satisfy their baseball cravings.

-There is no shortage of viewing options, whether you prefer to relive the ups and downs of your favorite team’s season or discover something you might have missed the first time around.
-There are fantastic individual performances, dramatic October classics, and much more.
+There is no shortage of viewing options, whether you prefer to relive the ups and downs of your favorite team’s season or discover something you may have missed the first time around.
+There are fantastic individual performances, dramatic October classics and much more.
 There's also a large collection of classic games available on YouTube.

-To help fans find a place to start amid those two seasons' worth of baseball, we’ve curated the top 10 games for each of the 30 teams.
-Here is a recommended viewing guide for the White Sox:
+To help fans find a place to start amid those two seasons worth of baseball, we’ve curated the top 10 games for each of the 30 teams.
+Here is a recommended viewing guide for the Cubs:

 And here are some other games from around the league you might like: